-Dinner and overnight at the hotel in Puno.
+Dinner and overnight in Cuzco.

-Day 8 - Nov 28 - Puno - Lima - Quito (Ecuador) (B)
+Day 7 - Nov 25 - Cuzco - Lima - Quito (Ecuador) (B)

 Breakfast at the hotel.
-Tansfer to Puno (Juliaca) airport for late morning flight to Lima and onward flight from Lima to Quito, Ecuador.
+Transfer to Cuzco airport for morning flight to Lima and onward flight from Lima to Quito, Ecuador.

 After clearing customs and immigration, you will be met upon your arrival by a representative of our local tour operator partner in Ecuador.
 Transfer from airport to hotel.